VoronDesign/VoronUsers/printer_mods/MSA/V0-Belt-tension-helper/readme.md

 Step 6.
 Loose all M5 and unmount top and bottom tool parts

 (Optional).
-When need to do individual belt tesion use combination of bolts fix or loosen.
+When need to do individual belt tension use combination of bolts fix or loosen.
 See example for case when need to do extra tension for top belt

 <img src="/printer_mods/MSA/V0-Belt-tension-helper/Images/Belttool-img1text2.jpg" width="800">